On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Model Comparison: Functional Forms Hyperpriors

-\emph{Model Comparison: Functional Forms \& Hyperpriors } --- We now explore model variations to investigate the prior dependence of our results.
+We now explore model variations to investigate the prior dependence of our results.
 Our mixture components are constructed from simple parametrizations such as powerlaws~(\texttt{PL}), smoothed powerlaws~(\texttt{SPL}), smoothed broken power laws~(\texttt{BPL}), smoothed broken power laws + Gaussian peak~(\texttt{BPLP}), smoothed power laws mixed with Gaussian peaks~(\texttt{PLP}), truncated Gaussians~($\mathcal{N}$), and uniform distributions~$(U)$ which are expressed below:

 and,

 where,